NCEAS/codyn/cran-comments.md

 # R CMD check results

 * There were no ERRORs or WARNINGs.
-* There was one NOTE, indicating that this is a new submission.
+* There was one NOTE, indicating:
+   - that this is a new submission
+   - that the CRAN URL in the README.md is not found, which is expected as a new submission

 # Downstream dependencies